Please read the following information to book your visit and so you know what to expect at the Record Office.

 - If you would like to speak with an Archivist in advance let us know and we will arrange a telephone call

 Please sign up to the new, free Archives card online in advance and bring ID with you to complete the registration process at the Record Office.
-This will speed up the signing in process and reduce any unnecessary contact with staff.
+This will speed up the signing in process so you can make the most of your time at the Record Office.

 What to expect at the Record Office